-"Local Authority" means a local unit of government thatwhich enforces a private sewage disposal ordinance thatwhich has been approved by the Department_a; or a local health department thatwhich has been designated an agent of the State for conduct of the Private Sewage Disposal Program.
+"Local Authority" means a local unit of government that which enforces a private sewage disposal ordinance that which has been approved by the Department; or a local health department that which has been designated an agent of the State for conduct of the Private Sewage Disposal Program.

-"Maintained and Serviced" means the tasks, procedures and inspections required by the manufacturer of the component/system or the Department for the private sewage disposal system to operate within the parameters and regulations established by this Part and any other restrictions established as part of the system approval or as part of a variance.
+"Maintained and Serviced" means the tasks, procedures and inspections required by the manufacturer of the component/system or the Department for the private sewage disposal system to operate within the parameters and requirements of this Part and any other restrictions established as part of the system approval or as part of a variance.